Herring-UGAECSE-2920/Class-Instructions/README.md

 As covered later, you'll be using Python to program, and two Raspberry Pi "Hats" which add Stepper Motor control for the X and Y stepper motors, and an LCD display.
 In addition to the hats, you'll also be using two digital encoders for input/controls and an H-Bridge chip to drive the Z axis stepper motor.

-In addition to recreating the functionality of the original XY Plotter (X, Y, Z axis control) you will also be implementing three "Operating Modes" and an interactive menu system on the LCD display to select them as well as other operations such as calibration, homing, etc. These "Operating Modes" include an Equation Drawer, an Etch-A-Sketch mode, and a G-Code mode, parameter for which exist below.
+In addition to recreating the functionality of the original XY Plotter (X, Y, Z axis control) you will also be implementing three "Operating Modes" and an interactive menu system on the LCD display to select them as well as other operations such as calibration, homing, etc. These "Operating Modes" include an Equation Drawer, an Etch-A-Sketch mode, and a G-Code mode, parameters for which exist below.

+You should strive to make this work as closely to a finished product as possible, meaning doing sufficient bug testing, and making the product "plug and play" or easy to setup/use.
+A part of this process is making sure your code runs on startup for the Raspberry Pi.
+A small writeup for how to do this can be [found here](deliverables/setup/launch-on-startup.md).

 ### Etch-A-Sketch